 Later, Adriana put Chibihome in her room, in the corner near the rest of her things.

-Team Mwerte was renting a second empire Victorian in central Michigan as their main base of operations for this leg of the Shriexing season.
+Team Mwerte was renting a second empire Victorian in central Michigan as their main base of operations for this first leg of the Shriexing season.
 It was to be their home for the next month.
 The rooms were small, so everyone had one.
 Adriana’s was in the corner tower, at the end of a winding stair, under the witch’s hat turret.

 After an hour, Chibihome twitched once, then twice.
 Chibi rose up, passing through the sturdy zipper like it was nothing.
 She glowed faintly in the darkness.

 She made her way down the stairs, floating softly, corkscrewing around and around until she entered the sitting room.
 Here, the people had set up their electronic equipment.
-She recognized laptops, which were new things in her time of life, but some of the rest of it she didn’t understand.
+She recognized laptops, which had been new things in her time of life, but some of the rest of it she didn’t understand.
 It didn’t matter.

 The people, including her person, were in the dining room, which was on the other side of the kitchen.
 On her way through, she paused by the table, and read the newspaper clippings spread out there.
 The lights were out, but she could see just fine.
 Camp Counselor Suspected in Savage Ax Murders, one of the headlines read.